freetv-today/freetv-server/README.md

 During readiness checking, FreeTV performs temporary database or table operations to determine which mode is available.
 The temporary objects are removed after the check.

-**FreeTV does not install MariaDB or create database accounts!**
+**FreeTV does not install MariaDB or create database accounts.**

-For specific information on how install and create user accounts on your platform, please refer to the [MariaDB Documentation](https://mariadb.com/docs/server/mariadb-quickstart-guides/installing-mariadb-server-guide).
+For installation instructions, see the [MariaDB Server installation guide](https://mariadb.com/docs/server/mariadb-quickstart-guides/installing-mariadb-server-guide).
+For database accounts and privileges, follow the MariaDB documentation or the instructions provided by your hosting provider.

 When using existing-database mode, create the database and grant the required permissions before starting First Run.

 # License